andylizf/MyCV/resume.typ

 )

 #resume-item[
-  - Organized 10+ tech talks with 500+ attendees, exploring Functional Programming to Rust ecosystem
+  - Organized 10+ tech talks with 500+ attendees that explored Functional Programming to Rust ecosystem
-  - Led 100+ members across 6 departments, fostering a startup atmosphere and inclusive environment ]
+  - Led 100+ members across 6 departments, fostered a startup atmosphere and inclusive environment ]

 // TODO: think about the startup stuff.